SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - [IDE] Click `Save`
 - [IDE] Click `Publish` --> `For Me`

-Follow these steps to install the Ecobee Thermostat:
+Follow these steps to install the `Ecobee Thermostat`:
-- [IDE] Click on the `My Device Types` tab
+- [IDE] Click on the `My Device Handlers` tab
 - [IDE] Click `New Device Type` (top right corner)
 - [IDE] Click `From Code`
 - [GitHub] Go to the respository for the Ecobee Thermostat: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/devicetypes/smartthings/ecobee-thermostat.src/ecobee-thermostat.groovy>